utshomax/postman-docs/src/pages/docs/getting-started/postman-account.md

 ### Setting up two-factor authentication

-If you sign in to Postman using a username/email and password, you can set up two-factor authentication for your account:
+If you sign in to Postman using a username or email and a password, you can set up two-factor authentication for your account:

 1. Open your [account settings](https://go.postman.co/settings/me/account/) page by selecting your avatar in the Postman header, then selecting **Settings > Account**.
 1. Select **Enable 2FA**.